Rodney Marks: Death

 An aerial view of the South Pole and former base, showing the buildings Marks was walking between when he collapsed.

 On 11 May 2000, Rodney Marks became unwell while walking between the remote observatory and the base.
 He became increasingly sick over a 36-hour period, three times returning increasingly distressed to the station's doctor.
 Advice was sought by satellite, but Marks died on 12 May 2000, aged 32, with his condition undiagnosed.
-The whereabouts of the station doctor, Robert Thompson, are unknown.

 The National Science Foundation issued a statement saying that Rodney Marks had "apparently died of natural causes, but the specific cause of death ha[d] yet to be determined".
 The exact cause of Marks' death could not be determined until his body was removed from Amundsen–Scott Station and flown off the continent for autopsy.
 The case received media attention as the "first South Pole murder", as suicide was considered the least likely cause of his death.
 He was buried in Bellbrae Cemetery, Mount Duneed, Victoria, Australia.